| Barwon-Darling River|| |

 - A restriction on pumping from the lower Namoi River applied on 31 March 2019 allowed some flow to reach Walgett, at the junction with the Barwon River.
 This restriction was repealed on 6 May 2019.

-- The 2019 environmental water release of around 30 GL from Glenlyon Dam in the Border Rivers and Copeton Dam in the Gwydir reached Warraweena on 28 July, but not Bourke - travelling over 1,500 river kilometres.
+- The 2019 environmental water release (Northern Fish Flow) of 7.4 GL from Glenlyon Dam in the Border Rivers and 26 GL from Copeton Dam in the Gwydir reached Warraweena on 28 July, but not Bourke - travelling over 1,500 river kilometres.
+Restrictions were imposed on A, B and C class pumpers in the Barwon-Darling to protect the flow.

 - Two aerators installed in the Collarenebri weir pool in collaboration with local fishing club and Aboriginal community.